Science and Literacy

 Follow these phases of reading.
 As students master one phase, move up to the next.

 1. Read the text aloud and guide students through highlighting and note taking.

 2. Read the text aloud while students follow along and underline or highlight important facts.
 Pause after each paragraph for the students to hot down any notes they think they need.

 3. Students can read, highlight, and take notes on their own.

 **Working in a small group can allow struggling readers to stay at early levels of the scaffolding while the other students progress.

 **In addition to note taking, students should be provided with a graphic organizer and write a summary to process the information.

 Science Reading Bingo

-Grab these two free graphic organizers to get you started in your Science class!
+Grab this free lesson set to try out my literacy integration and get you started in your Science class!